We the

 research grants and for overseeing those federal departments dedicated to

-scientific advancement, to ensuring quality standards for public education, to ensuring
+scientific advancement, to ensuring quality standards for public education, to

 through industrial and agricultural regulations, and to ecological research and